OpenMoonRay/openmoonray-docs/docs/moonray/maps/ColorCorrectGammaMap.md

         default: 1.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">how much of the overall color correct to mix in</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">how much of the overall color correct to mix in</p>

     <h3>on</h3>